kmmanoj/personal-portfolio/_posts/2022-04-04-threat-of-offensive-ai-to-organizations.md

 layout: post
 title:  "Threat of Offensive AI to organizations"
 date:   2022-04-24 00:00:00 -0400
-tags: [intermediate, concept, AI/ML, cybersecurity]
+tags: intermediate concept AI-ML cybersecurity
 excerpt: A summary of the survey that describes how AI can be used by adversaries to enhance their cyber attacks
 ---